Environmental Studies Program

 ES218s Exploratory Data Analysis in R Exploratory data analysis employs methods such as robust data summaries and data visualization to isolate important patterns and features in the data to shed light on the phenomena being investigated.
 Students will learn the building blocks of effective graphic design for data exploration and for publication using the R programming environment.
 They will also learn how to manipulate and restructure complex data sets (including spatial data) for data analysis.
 Students will use R and RStudio to generate dynamic reports that will integrate both analysis and presentation with a strong emphasis on reproducible research.
 Prerequisite: Sophomore standing.
 Four credit hours.
 Gimond

 ES233f Environmental Policy A comprehensive and interdisciplinary introduction to the process and challenges of developing, implementing, and evaluating environmental policy.
 The roles of costs and benefits, uncertainty and risks, science and technology, and attitudes and ethics are explored.
 Historic and contemporary case studies are used to examine major institutions and actors, laws and regulations, incentives and enforcement approaches, and their role in addressing our nation's most pressing environmental problems.
 Students complete a semester-long research assignment.
-Prerequisite: Environmental Studies 118.
+Prerequisite: Environmental Studies 118 or 126.
 Four credit hours.
 Nyhus

 [ES240] Microbes in the Environment Listed as Biology 240.
 Three credit hours.
 N.

 ES242s Marine Conservation and Policy Human activities and effects—including overfishing, water pollution, climate change, and benthic habitat destruction—have all had major impacts on ocean ecosystems.
 Through lectures and discussions we will investigate global, regional, and local threats to marine biodiversity and ecosystem function.
 Potential conservation solutions will be considered.
 Independent and group research projects will investigate the science and policy of marine conservation issues and will evaluate and synthesize information from scientific literature, popular media, and online discussions.
-Prerequisite: Environmental Studies 118.
+Prerequisite: Environmental Studies 118 or 126.
 Four credit hours.
 McClenachan

 [ES243] Environmental Ethics Listed as Philosophy 243.
 Four credit hours.